Costa del Sol

-If you are looking for a villa holiday with miles of pristine beaches and great facilities at your fingertips, then Torrox Costa is a great choice.
+If you are looking for a villa holiday with private pool within miles of pristine beaches and great facilities at your fingertips, then Torrox Costa is a great choice.
 You’ll find plenty of restaurants and tapas bars along the promenade and in the network of streets leading away from the beach.
 There are a few lively pubs and nightclubs for a younger crowd too.
 Although Torrox Costa is essentially a modern holiday resort, it has an interesting history as it was once the harbour used by the merchants of Granada in the silk trade with Baghdad and Damascus.

 The main promenade has a selection of shops, ideal for browsing.
 During the summer, there are market stalls set up selling various arts, crafts and souvenirs.
 To stock up on your holiday supplies there are supermarkets in the town.

 You’ll find good places to eat and drink along the promenade and down the little side streets by the beach.
 Specialities include roast marinated lamb and sweet Churros, fried dough sticks, a bit like donuts, dipped in hot chocolate.
 It’s not a big party place but there are a few lively pubs and discos for a younger crowd.
 During the summer, some bars along the coast offer music shows and flamenco performances.

 Torrox Costa has a number of excellent beaches, but two are particularly worth mentioning.
 One of the biggest is Ferrara Playa, a Blue Flag beach with a long promenade lined with cafes and restaurants.
 This very popular beach is well supplied with sun loungers and parasols, but they often get snapped up early!
 Playa de El Morche is the place to go for water sports, with a well-established dive centre on the promenade.
 You can also discover many more secluded beaches and coves along the coastal road between Torrox Costa and Nerja.